edgio-docs/edgio-docs/guides/third_party_cdns.md

 ## Security

 As mentioned above, when not running on edge, it is impossible for {{ PRODUCT_NAME }} to securely determine the client IP and other parameters on which the {{ PRODUCT_NAME }} security features rely.
-We strongly recommend that in that case all security be performed on the third-party CDN
+We strongly recommend that in that case, all security be performed on the third-party CDN.

 ## Access Logs